rubensworks/article-privacy-decentralized/content/framework.md

 the aggregator can create a combined summary using the algorithm from [](#aggregation-algorithm).
 As before, the `SummaryInitialize` and `SummaryCombine` functions that are used in these algorithms depend on the type of summary that is being used.
-[](#figure-summary-components-privacy-aggregated) shows a high-level example of how this aggregation can happen in practise.
+[](#figure-summary-components-privacy-aggregated) shows a high-level example of how this aggregation could be performed.
 It is worth noting that both summaries and combined summaries require some bookkeeping.
 Each file summary must remain up-to-date with respect to the file's contents.
 This could be done by either immediately invalidating the summary upon file changes,